What Is a Dead Pixel?

 Can dust look like a dead pixel?

 Yes.
-A small speck of dust on the screen surface can closely resemble a dead pixel at normal viewing distance.
-The distinction: dust is on the screen surface and can be wiped away; a dead pixel is inside the display and is unaffected by cleaning.
+A small speck of dust closely resembles a dead pixel at normal viewing distance.
+The distinction: dust is on the screen surface and can be wiped away; a dead pixel is inside the panel and is completely unaffected by cleaning.

 Check Your Screen Now